warrenv/automation-engineer-project/RDD.md

     - datasaver
       - Add an interface with 'start' and 'stop'.
+        - Decided not to test interval functionality so no need for stop.
       - Mainly helps for control during testing.

 - Can the datafetcher get data from the third-party api successfully
-  - TODO: [x] write integration tests.
+  - [x] TODO: write integration tests.
     - log success.
       - report number of entries fetched?
       - report timing?